SeeYangZhi/heroicons-mcp/README.md

 ## Testing MCP Locally with Inspector

-You can test your MCP server locally using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector), an interactive tool for debugging and verifying MCP servers.
+You can test the MCP server locally using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector), an interactive tool for debugging and verifying MCP servers.

 First, build the project: